cohosh/ooni.org/content/nettest/tor.md

 If the test succeeds in performing all of the above, Tor may work on this network (unless if it's blocked in ways that aren't being measured).

-**If the test fails in performing any of the above, Tor does not work in the tested network and may be blocked.**
+**If the test fails in performing any of the above, there may be an attempt to block Tor in the tested network, but Tor may still work for some users.**

 Read the **[Tor test specification](https://github.com/ooni/spec/blob/master/nettests/ts-023-tor.md)**.